microsoft/msquic/.github/CONTRIBUTING.md

   - [Process](#process)
   - [Tests](#tests)

-> **Important** - Since much of MsQuic is directly included in the Windows kernel, we have to take certain precautions to protect from any bug being introduced (accidental or otherwise).
-We are still working on bringing up the necessary tests and CI systems for these purposes.
-Until they are completely onboarded, any external contributions to the [core](../src/core) or kernel mode files in the [platform](../src/platform) will not be accepted.
+> **Important** - We are still bringing up important regression tests for the core code.
+Until they are onboarded, any external contributions to the [core](../src/core) or kernel mode files in the [platform](../src/platform) will not be accepted.
 This is only a **temporary restriction** and will hopefully be removed in the coming months.

 ## Code of Conduct